Contentstack-AnkitaD/kickstart_next.js_starter/README.md

 - SDK initialization
 - Live preview and Visual building setup
+- Support for standard regions (EU/US) and development regions with automatic endpoint generation

 More details about this codebase can be found on the [Contentstack docs](https://www.contentstack.com/docs/developers).